nicolasmertens/mrtns/_README.md

 ---

-## Customizing the theme
+## Customizing the

-Duet comes packed with lots of options to let you customize the theme.
+Duet comes packed with lots of options to let you customize the  .

 ---